rhyswynne/inline-tweet-sharer/inline-tweet-sharer/readme.txt

 1. Example of how the twitter feed appears in your site.

 == Changelog ==
+= 2.2.1 =
+* Introduced the "Bypass UTF-8 Option", so non standard UTF-8 characters can still be used.

 = 2.2 =
 * Added inline_tweet_sharer_change_tweet_string filter, allowing you to change the filter however you wish
 * Change wording to "Tweet" from "Quote" in the editor section